Understanding Recognised Pomeranian Colours in Australia

 Blue:

 One distinctive feature of Blue Pomeranians is their blue points.
 Points refer to the coloration of their eye rims, noses, lips, and paw pads.
-In the case of Blue Pomeranians, these points should also exhibit a blue color, maintaining the overall harmony and consistency of their appearance.
+In the case of Blue Pomeranians, these points should also exhibit a blue colour, maintaining the overall harmony and consistency of their appearance.

 White: